JMacPort/HomeLab/ConsistingOf.md

 Press Start for the Kali machine, let it boot up and then log in with the default credentials of Username: kali | Password: kali.

 For the Metasploitable VM it will be very simple as you just need to start the VM.
-The credentials are Username: Msfadmin | Password: Msfadmin.
+The credentials are Username: msfadmin | Password: msfadmin.

 Now all of the VMs that we currently need are up and running.
 We will attempt to gain a backdoor on the Metasploitable machine first from Kali.